 The results have been nothing short of miraculous in many situations.
 Children learn to play music in an ensemble-based program.
 Their training includes instruction on an instrument, basic musicianship, and improvisation and composition.

-Founded in Venezuela in 1975 by economist and musician José Antonio Abreu, El Sistema programs are found in more than 55 countries including the U.S. In addition to gaining the ability to play an instrument and perform in an ensemble, participants have shown measurable gains in academic performance, as well as improvement in school attendance and behavior both inside and outside the classroom.
+Founded in Venezuela in 1975 by the late economist and musician José Antonio Abreu, El Sistema programs are found in more than 55 countries including the U.S. In addition to gaining the ability to play an instrument and perform in an ensemble, participants have shown measurable gains in academic performance, as well as improvement in school attendance and behavior both inside and outside the classroom.

-El Sistema Colorado’s Jamie Wolf, program director, and Megan Moran, lead teaching artist, spoke with MajoringInMusic.com about the benefits and challenges of their work with El Sistema.
+El Sistema Colorado’s Jamie Wolf, program director, and Megan Moran, former lead teaching artist, spoke with MajoringInMusic.com about the benefits and challenges of their work with El Sistema.

 What drew you to start teaching with El Sistema Colorado?